ubaldot/vim-replica/README.md

 ```

 ## Adding new languages
-At the moment vim-replica only support *python* and *julia*.<br>
+At the moment Replica support *python* and *julia* but adding new
-However, this plugin is nicely extendable and adding new languages is easy.
+languages should be a breeze.<br>

-Say that a new language is associated to a certain *filetype*.<br>
+Say that you want to add `foo` language to Replica.
-Then, perform the following steps:
+You proceed in two steps:

 1. Add a new key-value pair to the `g:replica_kernels`, `g:replica_names`,
   `g:replica_cells_delimiters` and `g:replica_run_commands` dictionaries.
+   Take a look at `:h replica.txt` to understand how to set them.
-2. Duplicate any existing `vim-replica/ftplugin/*.vim` file and rename it
+2. Duplicate any existing file in `vim-replica/ftplugin/` file and rename it
-   according to the newly included *filetype*.
+   as `foo.vim`.
+Note that `foo` must be a recognized vim *filetype*.

 Done!<br>
 Your new language is now added to vim-replica!
-Feel free to contribute by adding new languages!
+If you add a new language consider to issue a PR.

 > **Note**
 >